txt/se16/project/project-overview.md

 over four years with a one-year _cliff_.
-That means you earn the right to 1/48th of the shares you were originally granted per month over four years (48 months), but you don’t get anything if you leave prior to your one-year anniversary (and go over the cliff).
+That means you earn the right to 1/48th of the shares you were originally granted per month over four years (48 months), but you don't get anything if you leave prior to your one-year anniversary (and go over the cliff).
 In other words on your one-year anniversary you earn 1/4th of your stock and then vest an